nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * **MODULE_NAME** is the name of the module to be added into the module tracker.

-* **TAG** is either one of the three, Lecture, Tutorial, or Lab.
+* **TAG** represents the type of event associated to the module you want to track.
+  * For example, it can be Lecture, Tutorial, Lab, Quiz, Oral Presentation, Exam, etc.

 * **TIMESLOT** represents when the event takes place.

 * **VENUE** is the location of the classroom or auditorium the class is held.

 * **TEACHER** is the name of the lecturer or TA conducting the class.
-    * s stands for *sensei*, which means teacher in Japanese!

 * **DEADLINES** contain the details of a task with deadline.

 * **REMARKS** are additional details about the class you want to add.

 * **RESOURCE** can be the module website on Canvas, or any other external links.
-    * As you may have guessed, as an NUS student, c stands for *Canvas*, our favourite website.

 --------------------------------------------------------------------------------------------------------------------
 </div>